Yoga is not just a physical workout, but is work on one’s whole self.

 Yoga is a Sanskrit word meaning to join or to yoke.

-Yogic postures have been developed throughout the ages.
-The original asana (yoga posture) & the only one mentioned in the Yoga Sutras of Patanjali being the lotus or meditation position.
-His scriptures focus mainly on the moral & ethical side of yoga & the importance of meditation to access a higher state of awareness which in turn brings real peace, understanding & harmony in life.
+The original physical asana was the lotus or meditation position.
+In the oldest documented account of yoga, the Yoga Sutras of Patanjali, dating around 200 CE, the main focus was on moral and ethical guidelines to promote a peaceful mind, and the importance of meditation to access a higher state of awareness – which in turn brings peace, understanding and harmony in life.

-It is often hard to sit in this position comfortably & to concentrate, as fitness, stamina & focus is required.
-Sage Swatmarama author of the Hatha Yoga Pradipika recognized these difficulties as long ago as the 14th Century & outlined many more physical asana (Hatha Yoga) therefore focusing primarily on the physical body, its systems & breath control.
-This is needed to master ones gross physical self and achieve steadiness of mind, focus & stamina to enable comfort in the original (lotus) position & therefore make meditation easier.
+In the 12th Century, Sage Swatmarama author of the Hatha Yoga Pradipika recognized the difficulties of trying to focus with the distraction of an unhealthy body and introduced many more physical asana.
+Hatha Yoga was born, which focused primarily on the physical body, its systems & breath control.
+These methods are utilized to master ones gross physical self and achieve steadiness of mind and stamina to enable comfort in the original (lotus) position, making meditation easier.

-Yogic philosophy explicitly rejects all forms of exploitation & differentiation, honoring everyone, not viewing anyone as higher or lower, seeing all as an expression of the One.
+Yogic philosophy explicitly rejects all forms of exploitation & differentiation, encouraging compassion, generosity and respect.
+Not just to others, but to ourselves.
+Honouring everyone, not viewing anyone as higher or lower, seeing all as an expression of the One.

 So our little class covers the very beginnings of true yoga practice, there are reams to learn about ourselves that transcend mere physical fitness or the perfect pose.
 But it’s a start!